justinldutcher/MasonCityPoliceScanner.github.io/README.md

 ## Welcome to [Mason City Police Scanner]( http://bit.ly/1FfN9e1 )
-We now offers services with Mason City digital forensic
+We now offer a service with digital forensic

 Today’s cell phones have a story to tell!